WYOMISSING AREA JUNIOR/SENIOR HIGH SCHOOL

 CHEATING (located in POLICY #218)

 Cheating in any situation is a very serious offense.
-Cheating is defined as copying or plagiarism from another's work or assignment; also the use of unauthorized materials or aides during testing; or the facilitation of cheating, i.e. disclosing test questions, sharing writings, etc. Teachers may use services such as Turnitin.com to identify plagiarism.
+Cheating is defined as copying or plagiarism from another's work or assignment; also, the use of unauthorized materials or aides during testing; or the facilitation of cheating, i.e. disclosing test questions, sharing writings,

-Consequences for cheating may include a zero for that particular examination or assignment, parental contact, and other forms of discipline (see “Level II violations”).
+etc. Teachers may use services such as Turnitin.com to identify plagiarism as well as AI content detection.
+Consequences for cheating may include, but are not limited to, the completion of an alternate assignment, a zero for that particular examination or assignment, parental contact, and other forms of discipline (see “Level II violations”).

 DETENTION